 Check the owner’s manual of your saltwater chlorinator to know what the proper level of salt should be.
 Then, test your pool’s salt level with a testing kit and based on the amount already present, calculate the deficiency to be made up.

-Distribute this amount all around the pool’s edges or put it in the shallow end and let your pool’s pump system circulate it.
+Distribute this amount all around the pool’s edges and let your pool’s pump system circulate it.

-Is it okay to add chlorine tablets to a saltwater pool?
+Is it okay to shock a saltwater pool?

 Are saltwater pools susceptible to algae growth?